peeterjoot/physicsplay/README.txt

    A sample simple latex file for Peter.

-notes/mathematica/

-   A couple random mathematica notebooks

 notes/gamma-matrix

    Some C++ gamma matrix related code.
 Forget exactly what it did.
 Uses boost::ublas.

-notes/financials

-   some rudimentary use of Mathematica FinancialData[] (Plot stock data against linear fit, or difference from, for the same date range).

 notes/dekker